‘The Vampire Diaries’ Series Finale Spoilers: Did Nina Dobrev Just Confirm Return?

 Are you shocked to hear that Nina Dobrev will be returning to The Vampire Diaries for the series finale?
 Are you shocked that they were able to get Nina back?
 Sound off in the comments section below on your thoughts, and don’t miss new episodes of The Vampire Diaries when they air on the CW on Friday nights.

-[Featured Image By Charley Gallay/Getty Images for Paramount Pictures]
+[Featured Image by Charley Gallay/Getty Images for Paramount Pictures]